DasMoge124/student/_posts/2023-08-21-GitHub_Pages.md

 - Monday: Live review of Tools and GitHub.
 - Tuesday through Thursday: Tech Talks and work.
 - Wednesday: Code, Code, Coding
+### My progress:
+Making a github page was challenging at first.
+Despite having experience in linux, python, and html before, I wasn't that familiar with the md files.